ggroenendale/debian_server_autoinstall/README.md

 Some of the containers are development containers as well as a local network App/Dashboard to be accessed by machines on the local network and to host some cool functions including internet of things type controls.

 The way this works is through the included Preseed configuration to configure Debian during the install and then an Ansible Configuration file named `setup.yml` that runs post Debian OS configuration.

+## Overview

+### Services and Packages

+This will serve as the growing list of services and packages that I want running on this server.

+- k3s
+- Spark
+- Postgres
+- File storage...
+- Zot (Local Container Registry)
+- Podman

+## Installation

+---

 Here is the step by step: